 Shakhmatovo can be reached by car because other options combine train departs from the Leningradsky rail terminal, then changes to bus till the Tarakanovo manor, then goes by foot, or bus from the Vodny stadion metro station, and then also by foot.
 Travel time is 1.4 hrs.

 It is a manor located in the Odintsovo District of the Moscow Region, where everybody interested may learn more about the greatest Russian poet Alexander Sergeevich Pushkin.
 In 1804, Zakharova was bought by his grandmother Mariya Alexeevna Gannibal, and young Pushkin was brought here every summer from 1805 through to 1810.
 He recalled Zakharovo in his poems as well.
 Now, the house which Pushkin visited as a child doesn’t exist anymore, but it was rebuilt at the beginning of the 20th century on the former basis.
-Now it is a quiet and nice place with the museum dedicated to the famous poet's childhood, where one may spend a day enjoying the spirit of the time when young Pushkin ran across manor’s paths.
+Now it is a quiet and nice place with a museum dedicated to the famous poet's childhood, where one may spend a day enjoying the spirit of the time when young Pushkin ran across manor’s paths.
 From that time, linden park, approach alleys, and pond were saved.
 Not very far away from Zakharovo, another place connected to Pushkin’s name is located.
 It’s called Bolshiye Vyazyomy, and there the young Pushkin’s brother Nikolenka was buried after his death at the age of six.

 The best way to go there is by train, which departs from the Belorussky rail terminal and goes to Zvenigorod.
 You should leave at the Zakharovo station.
 Travel time is an hour and a half.

 Borodino is truly a sacred place for all those who honor the great Russian past.
 The Borodino Battlefield held the most important fighting during the Patriotic War of 1812.
 This place was made a museum area in 1839, just after 27 years after the battle.
-More than two thousand memorable things are stored in the museum, including some monuments of military honor, architectural objects dated back to the 19th and 20th century, and fortification facilities.
+More than two thousand memorable things are stored in the museum, including some monuments of military honor, architectural objects dated back to the 19th and 20th centuries, and fortification facilities.
 Besides, there is also an exhibition dedicated to the famous novel ‘War and Peace by Leo Tolstoy, who visited Borodino in person and described this battle in his book.
 Every year, reconstruction events occur in Borodino, which is considered the best for visiting.
 But if you want to feel the spirit of the battle past, it’s better to visit it in more quiet time.

 To go there, you should take a train from the Belorussky rail terminal, leave in Mozhaysk, and then change to the bus.
 The whole travel time is about 2 hrs.